Treatment for PTSD

 PTSD and Substance Abuse

-Diagnosing Post-Traumatic Stress Disorder (PTSD) at CHMC in Dubai
+Diagnosing Post-Traumatic Stress Disorder (PTSD)

 The core of the diagnostic process involves carefully identifying the trauma that caused the disorder and its subjective significance to the individual.
 Each symptom of PTSD is systematically queried and evaluated in its severity.
-In addition, other mental health conditions occuring with symptoms similar to PTSD must be ruled out.
+In addition, other mental health conditions occurring with symptoms similar to PTSD must be ruled out.

-Mutual Influence of Risk and Protective Factors for PTSD
+Risk Factors for PTSD

 Risk and protective factors can mutually influence and/or compensate for each other.
+Some factors, like neurobiological traits, genetic predispositions, childhood, and environmental conditions, may increase the likelihood of developing PTSD.

-Genetic factors increase the risk of developing PTSD.
-Environmental influences and learning experiences also play a role.
 Factors that promote the development of Posttraumatic Stress Disorder include:

 • Lack of social support from family, friends, or colleagues after a traumatic experience.